pelican-plugins/webring/README.md

 - `source_link`: A link to the web feed.
 - `source_id`: An identification field provided in some web feeds.

-See the following section for an example on how to iterate the article list.
+You can use `webring_articles` in any kind of content type, including _pages_ and _articles_.
+Read the following sections for examples on how to use this variable in your templates.

-**Example**
+### Adding a Webring section in the bottom of articles

-Imagine we'd like to put our webring in the bottom of the default Pelican template (ie. notmyidea).
+Imagine we'd like to put our webring in the bottom of articles, using the default Pelican template (ie. notmyidea).
 To simplify, we'll use the existing CSS classes.

 Edit the `notmyidea/templates/base.html` file and make it look like this: